ardydedase/cookiecutter-npm-package/README.md

 ## Development

-- Install dependencies
+1. Install dependencies

         npm install

-- Starter example in `src` folder is a simple function that returns a string.
-- Run build.
+1. Run build.
 This will generate the compiled code with type definitions in the `dist` folder.

         npm run build

-- Formatting and linting.
+1. Formatting and linting.

         npm run lint
         npm run format

-- Run tests
+1. Run tests

         npm test

+1. Build on top of the starter example in `src` folder is a simple function that returns a string.

 ## Publish package

-TODO
+Inside the generated folder, run the following commands:

+1. If you don't have an npm account, create one on: https://www.npmjs.com/signup or run the command:

+        npm adduser

+1. If you already have an account, login by running the following command:

+        npm login

+1. When you're successfully logged-in.
+Publish the package:

+        npm publish